oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 * `replicas`: The default number of cluster member Managed Server instances to start for each WebLogic cluster in the domain configuration, unless `replicas` is specified for that cluster under the `clusters` field.
 For each cluster, the operator will sort cluster member Managed Server names from the WebLogic domain configuration by normalizing any numbers in the Managed Server name and then sorting alphabetically.
 This is done so that server names such as "managed-server10" come after "managed-server9".
 The operator will then start Managed Servers from the sorted list, up to the `replicas` count, unless specific Managed Servers are specified as starting in their entry under the `managedServers` field.
 In that case, the specified Managed Servers will be started and then additional cluster members will be started, up to the `replicas` count, by finding further cluster members in the sorted list that are not already started.
 If cluster members are started because of their entries under `managedServers`, then a cluster may have more cluster members running than its `replicas` count.
 Defaults to 0.
 * `maxClusterConcurrentStartup`: The maximum number of cluster member Managed Server instances that the operator will start in parallel for a given cluster, if `maxConcurrentStartup` is not specified for a specific cluster under the `clusters` field.
 A value of 0 means there is no configured limit.
 Defaults to 0.
 * `allowReplicasBelowMinDynClusterSize`: Whether to allow the number of running cluster member Managed Server instances to drop below the minimum dynamic cluster size configured in the WebLogic domain configuration, if this is not specified for a specific cluster under the `clusters` field.
 Defaults to true.
 * `introspectVersion`: Changes to this field cause the operator to repeat its introspection of the WebLogic domain configuration.
 Repeating introspection is required for the operator to recognize changes to the domain configuration, such as adding a new WebLogic cluster or Managed Server instance, to regenerate configuration overrides, or to regenerate the WebLogic domain home when the `domainHomeSourceType` is FromModel.
-Introspection occurs automatically, without requiring change to this field, when servers are first started or restarted after a full domain shutdown.
+Introspection occurs automatically, without requiring change to this field, when servers are first started or restarted after a full domain shut down.
 For the FromModel `domainHomeSourceType`, introspection also occurs when a running server must be restarted because of changes to any of the fields [listed here](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/domain-lifecycle/startup/#properties-that-cause-servers-to-be-restarted).
 See also `overridesConfigurationStrategy`.

 Elements related to specifying and overriding WebLogic domain configuration: